NREL/developer.nrel.gov/README.md

 # developer.nrel.gov

+## Notes

+To edit this site, edit the `Master` branch.
+Changes should take effect within minutes.

-The website content for developer.nrel.gov built with [nanoc](http://nanoc.ws).
+The website content for api.data.gov built with [Middleman](http://middlemanapp.com).

 All contributions are welcome.
 To submit a change, fork this repo, commit your changes, and send us a [pull request](https://help.github.com/articles/using-pull-requests).